OakLoaf/PluginUpdater/README.md

 # PluginUpdater
 PluginUpdater is a simple plugin and shadeable API that handles checking versions and automatically downloading plugin files from Modrinth, Spigot, Hangar and GitHub Releases.
 All updates and checks are ran asynchronously at a rate of 1 check/download per second to respect rate limits.

-By default PluginUpdater comes with support for 50+ commonly used plugins, you can easily configure any other plugins you use that are hosted on supported sites.
+By default, PluginUpdater comes with support for 50+ commonly used plugins, you can easily configure any other plugins you use that are hosted on supported sites.

 ## Commonly Asked Questions
 **What if there is a major update to a plugin?**